Making the Transition

 Play easy music well – not difficult music badly!

-One day you’ll have a large repertoire of pieces of varying degrees of difficulty that you’ll play well and you will sound great playing them.
+One day you’ll have a large repertoire of pieces of varying degrees of difficulty.
+You’ll play them well and you’ll sound great playing them.
 Until then, be realistic and use your time wisely.

-Make gradual and consistent progress – over time your ability will reach new heights and your contribution to the church will be greatly appreciated – probably more than you realized!
+Make gradual and consistent progress.
+Over time your ability will reach new heights and your contribution to the church will be greatly appreciated – probably more than you know!